jimnguyen220/readMeGenerator/README.md

 * Table of contents section will allow for user to click the links and is  taken to the corresponding section of README

-As there is no link to a live website, there will be a walkthrough video demonstrating functionality of the application.
+This project will not include a link to a live website.
+A video walkthrough of the application is below